northbridge-sys/en-lsl-framework/README.md

 ## License

-The En LSL Framework is licensed under the GNU Lesser General Public License v3.0.
-In short, you (yes, you!) may use the En LSL Framework in any LSL scripts - whether commercial or non-commercial - but you may not redistribute the En LSL Framework itself, in whole or in part, as a derivative work under any other license.
-Northbridge Business Systems and contributors to the En LSL Framework cannot be held liable for legal issues or damages due to its use.
+The En Framework is licensed under the GNU Lesser General Public License v3.0.
+In short, you (yes, you!) may use the En Framework in any LSL scripts - whether commercial or non-commercial - but you may not redistribute the En Framework itself, in whole or in part, as a derivative work under any other license.
+Northbridge Business Systems and contributors to the En Framework cannot be held liable for legal issues or damages due to its use.